 Age bands A-J is up to 2006

 Consider the case where you may have an older house, say a 1950s terrace house.
-If you have brand new replacement doors fitted today then the u-value of those doors will be 1.4 W/m2K (or better) but the methodology will assume a value of 3.0 instead.
+If you have brand new replacement doors fitted today then the u-value of those doors will be 1.4 W/m2K (or better) but the methodology would ordinarily assume a value of 3.0 instead, unless manually overridden, and supported with documentary evidence.

 The following recommendations are available in the methodology relating to doors: